Kia ProCeed Review 2025: Price, specs & boot space

 Handling and ride quality: What is the Kia ProCeed like to drive?

-"The Kia ProCeed promises a bit more than it can deliver on the road with its styling.
+"The Kia ProCeed's styling promises a bit more than it can deliver on the road.
 It's pleasant and moderately enjoyable to drive with the manual gearbox, but it's not exactly a firecracker. "

 Those hoping for a significantly sportier driving experience than the regular Kia Ceed might be disappointed by the way the ProCeed goes about its business.

 It sits 5mm lower to the ground than the Ceed, which is hardly going to be transformative.
-The GT model received retuned suspension, too, but the regular ProCeed is largely identical mechanically to the Ceed.
+The GT model received retuned suspension, too, but the regular ProCeed is largely identical to the Ceed hatch in this respect.

-That means it rides pretty well, managing to avoid jolts or thumps over big potholes, in part thanks to its relatively modest 17-inch wheel size.
+That means it rides pretty well, managing to avoid jolts or thumps over big potholes, in part thanks to its relatively modest 17-inch wheel size for the GT-Line - the GT-Line S has 18-inch wheels that don't upset comfort noticeably.
 Up the speed and the body doesn't float or bounce over undulations, and although it isn't as tied-down as a Ford Focus Estate it strikes a nice balance between ride softness and composure.

-It also steers accurately, if without much feel or lots of directness, while it avoids leaning too much in the bends with a secure feel and plenty of grip.
-You can enjoy driving it on your favourite roads to a degree, and in isolation that's fine, but it would be nice if it was noticeably more engaging or sharp than the Ceed on which it's based.
+It also steers accurately, thought without much feel or directness, while it avoids leaning too much in the bends with a secure feel and plenty of grip.
+You can enjoy driving it on your favourite roads to a degree, and in isolation that's fine, but it would be nice if it was noticeably more engaging or sharper than the Ceed on which it's based.

 Still, the Ceed is a pretty strong all-rounder these days, so that means the ProCeed is by no means off the pace.

-With 160PS on tap, the turbocharged 1.5-litre four-cylinder delivers ample but not breathtaking pace.
-0-60mph takes 8.3 seconds (8.5 with the automatic) about part for the course for an engine of this size and output, but it does need revving a bit more than the 1.5 TSI engine in a SEAT Leon estate to extract the required performance.
+With 138PS on tap, the turbocharged 1.5-litre four-cylinder delivers ample but not breathtaking pace.
+0-60mph takes 9.7 seconds (9.9 with the automatic) about par for the course for an engine of this size and output, but it does need revving a bit more than the 1.5 TSI engine in a SEAT Leon estate to extract the required performance.

 Doing so isn't entirely unpleasant - it sounds a little more inspiring than the Leon's unit - but those used to an almost diesel-like slug of torque at low revs like some competitors offer might expect a little more.
 Happily, the manual gearbox has a reasonably nice shift, but the clutch is a bit vague, which means you might struggle to pull away smoothly until you've grown accustomed to it.

-If you bought a pre-facelift ProCeed you could buy a 1.6-litre turbo petrol with 204PS in the GT variant.
+If you buy a used ProCeed, you could buy a 1.6-litre turbo petrol with 204PS in the GT variant.
 It's more flexible and faster, but still stops well short of the sort of pace and enjoyment a Skoda Octavia vRS can offer.
-There was also the option of a 136PS 1.6-litre diesel, or a lower-powered 140PS 1.4-litre petrol that was superceded by the 1.5.
+There was also the option of a 136PS 1.6-litre diesel, or a lower-powered 140PS 1.4-litre petrol that was superseded by the 1.5.
+There was also a 160PS 1.5-litre turbo petrol.

 Refinement is generally good in the ProCeed, with wind noise kept to a minimum and little noise from the suspension.
 However, there's more road noise over rougher surfaces than we'd like, meaning a VW Golf estate is a fair bit more refined at speed.